avcordaro/data-science-independent-projects/README.md

 * __Recognising Blood Cell Types from Sample Images__ - attempting to build a visualisation model that can recognise and classify blood cell types, from images of blood cell samples.

+* __Detecting Pneumonia from Chest X-Rays__ - attempting to build a visualisation model that can predict whether a patient has pneumonia from their chest x-ray.